Canadian Broadcasting Corporation: Twitter label

 On April 17, 2023, the main CBC account on Twitter was labeled as "government-funded media".
 In response, CBC announced they would cease its usage of Twitter, similarly to NPR after the initial controversy surrounding Elon Musk's decisions as Twitter CEO.
 Later, Elon Musk tweeted that in response to CBC's claim that they were "less than 70% government-funded", Twitter was changing the label to "69% government-funded media".
 According to the CBC annual revenue report, 70.6% of revenue came from parliamentary spending in 2019–2020, while 65.6% of revenue came in 2021–2022, and 66.7% came in 2023.

 On May 9, 2023, the CBC announced that it would resume partial activity on some of its Twitter accounts.

 Travis Dhanraj resignation

 Travis Dhanraj, the former host of CBC News program Canada Tonight, alleged in 2025 that he was forced to resign by CBC after he raised issues such as a lack of diversity of opinion and editorial imbalance in its political coverage.
 CBC spokesperson Kerry Kelly said the corporation "categorically rejects" Dhanraj's allegations.
 Dhanraj's lawyer, Kathryn Marshall, said that the CBC did not want him booking "Conservative voices" on his show.

+September 11 attacks labelling

+First reported by the Toronto Star in August 2026, a leaked internal CBC memo told staff to "not refer to the September 11 attacks as terrorist attacks."
+CBC/Radio-Canada's internal language guide does not allow reporters to describe events as terrorist attacks unless they quote others.
+The memo, written by the CBC's Basem Boshra, received criticism from U.S. officials Kash Patel and Pete Hoekstra, and some Conservative Party of Canada and U.S. Republican Party politicians.
+The CBC later reversed its decision that month, giving the September 11 attacks an exemption from the guidelines.